brycie-boy/The_Cosmos/The three unwholesome roots.md

 - presumption
 - laziness

-From the root defilements and secondary defilements arise unwholesome actions. as seen in [[The ten pathways of wholesome and unwholsome kamma]].
+From the root defilements and secondary defilements arise unwholesome actions.

 Related: [[The three wholesome roots]]